carymrobbins/carymrobbins.github.io/posts/dev/2020-03-25-overriding-type-class-instances-2.md

 }
 ```

-For those in which "just get it right" is not an acceptible solution, we could
+For those in which "just get it right" is not an acceptable solution, we could
 devise some sort of `ValidateOverride` type class that, upon attempting to do
 any sort of overriding, checks for situations like this and reports them as
 compiler errors.
 Or we could specialize the `Using` type family to prefer